How to sell event tickets with WooCommerce

 Now we know that these users are true fans of their work.
 When we get new similar products, we can get in touch with them and offer a good deal.

 In addition, we can filter users who bought products and are from the same city as our event.
-This is possible by using the “has ordered product includes …” and combine it with filters like: number of RSVP, Tickets bought, products bought, location, and many other filters.
+This is possible by using the “has ordered product includes …” and combining it with filters like number of RSVPs, Tickets bought, products bought, location, and many other filters.
 You can export this user list too, and contact them using MailChimp or similar.

 Today we saw how to use WooCommerce tickets.
-In addition to selling WooCommerce event tickets, we looked into how to use different plugins to create a complete solution.
-You are able to create your own events site now, and sell tickets along with products.
+In addition to selling WooCommerce event tickets, we looked into how to use different WordPress and WooCommerce plugins to create a complete solution.
+You are able to create your own event website now, and sell tickets along with products.
 In addition, we investigated how to gather reports for event attendance and how to improve future events.